danhunsaker/calends/README.md

   Add more calendar systems, type conversions, or geo-temporal relationships without forking/modifying the library itself.

+- [x] Shared library (`.so`/`.dll`).

+  In order to use the library outside of Golang projects, we first need to export its functionality in a shared library, which can then be accessed from other programming evironments and applications, generally via FFI.

 ## Installation

 The steps here will vary based on which programming language(s) you're using.